Laura-Puckett/INF502/Assignment1.md

    Summarize the difference from master to the other branch.

 ```
+the calculate_this function has code to caluclate a sum for the master version, but just prints text for the math version.
+Also, the math version has an extra line of a different file.

 ```

 4. Write a command sequence to merge the non-master branch into `master`

 ```
+git merge <math>

 ```